olahol/node-csp/README.md

 # node-csp

 Communicating sequential processes for node.
+Go style concurrency with channels.

 **WARNING: This package is at an experimental stage at the moment.**

+## Requirements

+This package requires ES6 generators which are switched on in node 0.11.6 through passing the `-harmony` flag to the node interpreter.

+## Install

+    $ npm i csp

+## Run

+    $ node -harmony <file>.js

 ## Example